yandex/yandex-tank/docs/install.rst

 	Trying 203.0.113.1...
 	Connected to 203.0.113.1.
 Escape character is '^]'.

-Otherwise if port is unreacheable:
+Otherwise if port is unreachable:

 .. code-block:: bash